5 Reasons Washington Avenue is Becoming a Prime Place to Call Home

 For days you need to escape the city for a trip down the shore, I-95 is less than 5 miles from the avenue, and hopping on the Schuylkill is simple, dare we say easy.
 Washington Avenue’s broad streets make it a prime place for car-loving commuters to get in and out of the city, plus 1200 Washington residents are always able to find parking with an onsite lot just steps from their doorway.
 Hallelujah.

-To learn more about Westrum Development Company properties and find which side of the city you’re ready to call home, visit 1200 Washington, and 31Brewerytown online to schedule a tour.This post is a sponsored collaboration between Westrum Development Company and Philadelphia magazine's advertising department.
+To learn more about Westrum Development Company properties and find which side of the city you’re ready to call home, visit 1200 Washington, and 31Brewerytown online to schedule a tour.This is a paid partnership between Westrum Development Company and Philadelphia Magazine's City/Studio